pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

 ### I turn to _have-done lists_...

-* *...instead of*{: .instead-of-prefix } **giving too much attention to urgent to-dos.** Have-done lists require you to "start with the end in mind", forcing you to remove yourself from the urgency
+* *...instead of*{: .instead-of-prefix } **giving too much attention to urgent to-dos.** Have-done lists require you to "start with the end in mind", forcing you to remove yourself from the urgency.
 * *...instead of*{: .instead-of-prefix } **letting guilt accumulate** about things I'm not giving my attention to.
-Every day you can start fresh with a new list, make hard decisions about what's in and what's out, and beat the guilt
+Every day you can start fresh with a new list, make hard decisions about what's in and what's out, and beat the guilt.
 * *...instead of*{: .instead-of-prefix } **writing to-do lists**, because not everything that matters is a to-do.
 Sometimes what matters is to adopt a posture, or to listen, or to receive, or to connect.
-Have-done lists allow for those, no problem
+Have-done lists allow for those, no problem.
 * *...instead of*{: .instead-of-prefix } **using different techniques for different time scales**.
 Have-done lists work on tiny time scales (_before my meeting with my boss, I'll have..._) as well as huge time scales (_before my kids leave for university, I'll have..._)
 * *...instead of*{: .instead-of-prefix } **compromising on my vision**, since _there is a way_ to get the concrete stuff done while, _at the same time_, match my vision of how things should be...
 {: .instead-of-list }